coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     The database name you choose in the connection details will not be used by the ETL workflow.
 Any valid database will work.

     ![Data Catalog Connection settings](glue_connection_redshift_settings.png)

-    {: .important }
-    We will use the name of the Data Catalog Connection in the [Cleanse-to-Consume ETL job modification](#cleanse-to-consume-etl-job-modification) steps.

 ### Cleanse-to-Consume ETL job modification